is an expansion of the original DOA5, originally adding 5 new

 paid DLC: Marie Rose, Phase 4 and Nyotengu.
 With

-the arcade edition making its way to Japan in Winter 2013.
+years, with the arcade edition hitting Japan in Winter 2013.
 A "free-to-play" version of

 DOA5: Ultimate (called Core Fighters) is also available exclusively on